ai4smartlife/.github/profile/README.md

 ## Hi there 👋

-Welcome to the collaborative space for research of the **AI4SmartLife** startup.
+Welcome to the collaborative space for research of the **AI4SmartLife** group.

 Our Key Research Themes include: